David Simon, Jon Bernthal and the Makers of HBO’s ‘We Own This City’ on Dirty Cops, the Drug War and the Legacy of ‘The Wire’

 (“You coming back from the bank or something?” joked Pelecanos, in reference to Green’s success with King Richard, for which Will Smith won the best actor Oscar.)

-In the conversation that followed, the four men discussed the making of WOTC; what has changed in Baltimore and America in the 14 years since the Wire ended; and what they see as the tragic futility of the drug war.
+In the conversation that followed, the four men discussed the making of WOTC; what has changed in Baltimore and America in the 14 years since The Wire ended; and the tragic futility of the drug war.

 David, you have spent much of your career covering the Baltimore streets.
 You were on the crime desk at the Sun; you wrote the books Homicide and then The Corner, both of which were turned into series; then made five seasons of The Wire.
 What made you think you weren’t finished with this story?